 Grants of up to £5,000 are available for projects that help those in the community facing very real challenges as the weather gets colder; including the frail elderly, disabled, people with chronic medical conditions and the homeless.

-In exceptional circumstances a larger grant may be considered for strategic projects able to deliver significant targeted impact and/ or broad geographical reach.
+In exceptional circumstances a larger grant may be considered for strategic projects able to meet urgent need, deliver significant targeted impact and/ or broad geographical reach.
 Please contact the Grants Team before applying.

-Funding is available for activity taking place during the winter months, and grants must be spent in full by 31 March 2021.
-You will be contacted to provide a brief online report on funded activity and full grant expenditure shortly after 31 March – please note grant extensions will not be possible.
+Funding is available for activity taking place during the winter months, and grants are expected to be spent by 31 March 2021.

 - Funding cannot be used to support private or publicly funded/statutory health services.